-ASP.NET Core supports OWIN, the Open Web Interface for .NET, which allows web applications to be decoupled from web servers.
-In addition, OWIN defines a standard way for middleware to be used in a pipeline to handle individual requests and associated responses.
+ASP.NET Core supports the Open Web Interface for .NET (OWIN).
+OWIN allows web apps to be decoupled from web servers.
+It defines a standard way for middleware to be used in a pipeline to handle requests and associated responses.
 ASP.NET Core applications and middleware can interoperate with OWIN-based applications, servers, and middleware.

-- Running OWIN middleware in the ASP.NET pipeline - Using ASP.NET Hosting on an OWIN-based server - Run ASP.NET Core on an OWIN-based server and use its WebSockets support - OWIN keys - Summary - Additional Resources
+- Running OWIN middleware in the ASP.NET pipeline - Using ASP.NET Hosting on an OWIN-based server - Run ASP.NET Core on an OWIN-based server and use its WebSockets support - OWIN keys - Additional Resources